laravel-enso/VueAdminLTE/README.md

 - `Notifications` - is the notifications menu, used in the header
 - `Overlay` - is a spinner overlay used to indicate the loading state
 - `Page` - is the container for the page contents
+- `RoAddresses` - an extension for addresses with Romanian-specific formatting
 - `SmallBox`
 - `Tabs`
 - `UserMenu` - is the user menu, used in the header
 - `UserWidget`

+#### Addresses
+Takes the following parameters:
+ `type` - string, the addressable model alias you set in the config | required
+- `id` - number, the id of the addressable model | required
+- `theme` - string, the class used for setting the styling of the box.
+Defaults to `primary`.
+- `solid` - boolean, a flag for showing a solid type of a box.
+Defaults to `false`.
+- `open` - boolean, a flag for the starting style (open/closed) of the box.
+Defaults to `true`.
+- `title` - string, the text for the box title.
+Defaults to null.

 #### Box
 Takes the following parameters: